Lilo & Stitch (franchise)

-Lilo & Stitch, also marketed as Stitch, is a Disney media franchise that commenced in 2002 with the release of the animated film of the same name written and directed by Chris Sanders and Dean DeBlois.
-The combined critical and commercial success of the original film, which was a rarity for the company's feature animation studio during the early 2000s, led to three direct-to-video and television sequel feature films, a short film, three animated television series, several video games, theme park attractions, and various merchandise.
+Lilo & Stitch or Stitch (marketed as Disney Stitch) is an American media franchise created by Disney.
+The first installment was written and directed by Chris Sanders and Dean DeBlois, and released in 2002.
+The combined critical and commercial success of the original film, which was a rarity for the company's feature animation studio during the studio's post-Renaissance downturn in the early 2000s, led to two direct-to-video and one television sequel feature films, a short film, three animated television series, a live-action/CGI feature film adaptation, several video games, theme park attractions, comics, literature, and various merchandise.
+As of 2024, the franchise became one of Disney's top ten best-selling franchises, with retail sales reaching $2.6 billion and overall revenue (including the box offices of the two theatrical films) reaching over $3.8 billion, making it one of the highest-grossing media franchises.

-The franchise, primarily the original 2002–2006 animated continuity, mainly focuses on the adventures of the titular eccentric and mischievous duo; an orphaned Hawaiian girl named Lilo Pelekai (voiced in most media by Daveigh Chase) and an artificial extraterrestrial creature originally named Experiment 626, whom she adopts and names Stitch (voiced by Chris Sanders in Western media and select Disney video games).
-Stitch was originally genetically-engineered by alien mad scientist Dr. Jumba Jookiba (voiced by David Ogden Stiers from 2002 to 2006 and in the 2010 video game Kingdom Hearts Birth by Sleep) to cause chaos and destruction across the galaxy, but was rehabilitated by Lilo thanks to the Hawaiian concept of ohana, or family.
-The duo's ohana mainly consist of themselves, Lilo's older sister and legal guardian Nani Pelekai (voiced by Tia Carrere), Jumba, and Jumba's Earth-loving partner Agent Wendy Pleakley (voiced by Kevin McDonald in Western media).
-Most of the sequel and spin-off material of the franchise also involve many genetic experiments similar to Stitch, who he treats as his "cousins", Captain Gantu (voiced by Kevin Michael Richardson in Western media), a giant militaristic alien from the original film who becomes an antagonist to the main ohana in later works, and Dr. Jacques von Hämsterviel (voiced by Jeff Bennett in Western media), Jumba's diminutive former partner-in-crime who desires the experiments he funded the creation of to use them for intergalactic domination.
-Additionally, the franchise's films and first television series made frequent references to American musician Elvis Presley, using his music and sometimes his imagery in the films.
+The franchise, primarily the original 2002–2006 animated continuity, mainly focuses on the adventures of the titular eccentric and mischievous duo: an orphaned Hawaiian girl named Lilo Pelekai and an artificial extraterrestrial creature originally named Experiment 626, whom she adopts and names Stitch.
+Stitch was created via genetic engineering by alien mad scientist Dr. Jumba Jookiba to cause chaos and destruction across the galaxy but was rehabilitated by Lilo thanks to ʻohana, the Hawaiian concept of extended family.
+The duo's ʻohana mainly consist of themselves; Lilo's older sister and legal guardian, Nani Pelekai; Jumba; and Jumba's Earth-loving partner, Agent Wendy Pleakley.
+Most of the sequel and spin-off material of the franchise also involves many genetic experiments similar to Stitch, whom he treats as his "cousins", Captain Gantu, a giant militaristic alien from the original film who becomes an antagonist to the main ʻohana in later works, and Dr. Jacques von Hämsterviel, Jumba's diminutive former partner-in-crime who desires the experiments he funded the creation of to use them for intergalactic domination.
+Additionally, the franchise's films and first television series make frequent references to American musician Elvis Presley (of whom Sanders himself is an avid fan), using his music and sometimes his likeness in the films.